mrrfv/open-android-backup/README.md

 ### Linux

-1. Install p7zip, adb, curl, whiptail, pv and optionally secure-delete.
-If you're on Debian or Ubuntu, run this command: `sudo apt update; sudo apt install p7zip-full adb curl whiptail pv secure-delete`.
+1. Install p7zip, adb, curl, whiptail, pv, bc and optionally secure-delete.
+If you're on Debian or Ubuntu, run this command: `sudo apt update; sudo apt install p7zip-full adb curl whiptail pv bc secure-delete`.
 On Fedora enable the RPM Sphere repo using instructions from here: https://rpmsphere.github.io/ then execute this command `sudo dnf install p7zip p7zip-plugins adb curl newt pv secure-delete`
 2. [Download](https://github.com/mrrfv/open-android-backup/releases/latest) the Open Android Backup bundle, which contains the script and companion app in one package.
 You can also grab an experimental build (heavily discouraged) by clicking on [this link](https://github.com/mrrfv/open-android-backup/archive/refs/heads/master.zip) or cloning.